 It can be safe to use opiate medications for a short period of time under the close supervision of a physician.
 With the increase in opiate addictions, however, many physicians are opting for non-opioid medications and alternative approaches to relieving pain.
-Once dependence or opiate addiction develops, it can be difficult to overcome without professional treatment.
+Once opiate addiction symptoms become prevalent, it can be difficult to overcome without professional treatment.
 The brain and body keep craving more of the drug and some people may feel as though they cannot function without it.

 Recognizing opiate addiction signs can help you to detect potential problems before they become more severe.
 One of the most common signs is the development of a tolerance to the drug.
 This requires you to take it more often or in higher doses to feel the same effect.
-The following are some other opiate addiction symptoms:
+The following are some other opiate or opioid addiction symptoms and signs: